fajarwz/laravel-review/README.md

 }
 ```

-### Checking if a reviewer model has received a review from the specified model
+### Checking if a revieweable model has received a review from the specified model

 ```php
 if ($mentor->hasReceivedReview($mentee)) {